 The key thing is that your resource is useful for other students with SpLDs.
 There may also be the opportunity to develop your resource for use in the wider if you successfully enrol as a senior project worker the following year.

 You will need to meet up with the group for a minimum of 10 hours over the course of the year with minimal guidance from a tutor.
 Chris Webb from the SpLD tutorial team will be there to offer advice and oversee, and to accredit the work for HEAR recognition.

 To apply, please email Chris Webb (firstname.lastname@example.org) with the subject:

 Please attach a brief CV and statement explaining why you are interested in taking part and why you think you would be suited to the project.

-Please take a look at the videos on our blog where students talk about their positive experiences of being involved: http://learningdifferentlyatuos.blogspot.co.uk/
+Why not take a look at the videos on our blog where students talk about their positive experiences of being involved: http://learningdifferentlyatuos.blogspot.co.uk